arham-maker/halayachts/PRODUCTION_READY_CHECKLIST.md

 - ✅ Graceful error handling in all components

 ### 3. **Cloud Storage Integration** ✅
-- ✅ `lib/storage.js` supports Cloudinary, AWS S3, and local (dev only)
+- ✅ `lib/storage.js` supports Cloudinary (with local fallback for dev only)
 - ✅ Automatic provider detection
 - ✅ Upload routes use cloud storage
 - ✅ Works on all serverless platforms (Vercel, Netlify, etc.)